lyushisyan/lyushisyan.github.io/teaching/numerical-simulation-methods.md

 ## Course Overview

-This course provides a fast-paced introduction to scientific computing using **Python**.
-It covers the essential tools required for modern research in thermophysics, from basic numerical analysis with **NumPy** and **SciPy** to introductory **Machine Learning** techniques.
+This eight-lecture course develops a practical scientific-computing workflow for thermophysics.
+It begins with **Python**, **NumPy**, **Matplotlib**, Linux, WSL, and HPC environments, then introduces deterministic numerical methods for algebraic and differential equations.

-The goal is to provide students with a practical toolkit for data analysis and numerical simulation, enabling them to automate calculations and uncover insights in their future research projects.
+The second half covers **Monte Carlo** methods and transport, neural-network fundamentals, surrogate modeling, physics-informed neural networks, and machine-learned interatomic potentials.
+The goal is to equip students to choose, implement, and evaluate computational methods for modern physics and engineering problems.